davin2020/core_questions_mvc/README.md

 © CORE System Trust: https://www.coresystemtrust.org.uk/copyright.pdf

 ## Live Demo
-This Wellbeing Tracker will be live here - (coming soon, hopefully by end of August 2021) - https://davin2020.github.io/wellbeing/default.html
+This Wellbeing Tracker is live here (as of 31 August) - https://wellbeing.2020-davin.dev.io-academy.uk/

 ## End User Features
 This is a summary of the main changes to the app -